Omer-mohamed01/Cyclistic-Bike-Share-Analysis/README.md

 </br>
 Promote commuting plans and loyalty rewards to retain active members.
 </br>
-Focus marketing on recreational users during weekends and holidays
+Focus marketing on recreational users during weekends and holidays.

 ## 🧠 Outcome
 This analysis provides data-driven insights for Cyclistic’s marketing strategy, emphasizing how understanding rider behavior can help increase membership conversion and long-term engagement.